 Getting To Charlotte, NC

 Charlotte is the largest city in North Carolina and is in the top 25 largest in the US.
 The Charlotte Douglas International Airport is quite large and is commonly used for layovers.
 The city is also easily drivable from nearby cities.
 From Raleigh, Charlotte is about 2.5 hours away.
-From Asheville, Charlotte is 2 hours away.
+Asheville is 2 hours away from Charlotte.
+From Greenville, Charlotte is about 2 hours away.
+If you’re looking to visit Charlotte from Greenville, check out Wanderu for the best deals on bus tickets!
 Charlotte was a 3 hour drive from Charleston, making it the perfect 48 hour weekend trip!

 Once you’re in Charlotte, I recommend having a car.
 Although there is a well-built public transportation tram and train system, there are quite a few neighborhoods in Charlotte that are worth seeing but located outside of the downtown.
 Having my car for the weekend was clutch and allowed us to see so much.